d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Summary

 * The main interface to store and manipulate data for deep learning is the tensor.
-It provides a variety of functionalities including basic mathematics operations, broadcasting, indexing, slicing, memory saving, and conversion to other Python objects.
+It provides a variety of functionalities including construction routines; indexing and slicing; basic mathematics operations; broadcasting; memory-efficient assignment; and conversion to and from other Python objects.

 ## Exercises